-Students failing to meet the required cumulative GPA for academic good standing for the first time are placed on Probation I for the subsequent trimester.
-If the GPA is not achieved by the end of the Probation I trimester in which the student was enrolled for credit, the student shall be placed on Probation II for the next trimester.
-If the GPA is not achieved by the end of the Probation II trimester in which the student was enrolled for credit, the student shall be academically suspended from the university for one year.
+Students failing to meet the required cumulative G.P.A. for academic good standing for the first time are placed on Probation I for the subsequent trimester.
+If a satisfactory G.P.A. is not achieved by the end of the Probation I trimester in which the student was enrolled for credit, the student shall be placed on Probation II for the next trimester.
+If a satisfactory G.P.A. is not achieved by the end of the Probation II trimester in which the student was enrolled for credit, the student shall be academically suspended from the university for one year.
 Students may appeal the length of suspension and seek early readmission through the University Committee on Readmission and Special Admission.